writetome51/open-array/README.md

 #### notEmpty: boolean (read-only)

 #### filter: PublicArrayFilter (read-only)
-###### This has methods that narrow down the content of the array and return the PublicArrayFilter instance:
+###### Has methods that narrow down the content of the array and return the PublicArrayFilter instance:
 ```
 filter.byTest(testFunction): PublicArrayFilter
     // Narrows down the array to only the values that pass testFunction.